intel/intel-extension-for-tensorflow/docker/README.md

            $IMAGE_NAME bash
 ```

-## Verify if Intel GPU is accessible from TensorFlow
+## Verify That Intel GPU is Accessible From TensorFlow
-You are inside container now.
-Run following command to verify Intel GPU is visible to TensorFlow:
+You are inside the container now.
+Run this command to verify the Intel GPU is visible to TensorFlow:

 ```
 python -c "from tensorflow.python.client import device_lib; print(device_lib.list_local_devices())"
 ```
-You should be able to see GPU device in list of devices.
-Sample output looks like below:
+You should see your GPU device in the list of devices.
+Sample output looks like this:

 ```
 [name: "/device:CPU:0"